 - Thomas Cook went out of business last year, though up until that point the airline had the most transatlantic capacity out of Manchester

 - American has permanently canceled its Philadelphia to Manchester route, meaning there’s less oneworld transatlantic capacity in Manchester

 Aer Lingus will be part of the oneworld transatlantic joint venture

-This makes even more sense when you consider that Aer Lingus is joining the oneworld transatlantic joint venture, which means the airline will benefit from more pricing power and better connectivity.
+All of this expansion makes perfect sense when you consider that Aer Lingus is joining the oneworld transatlantic joint venture, which means the airline will benefit from more pricing power and better connectivity.

-What routes do you see Aer Lingus operating out of Manchester?
+What do you make of Aer Lingus’ planned transatlantic flights out of Manchester?